ChinaKnowledge.de -

 Apr 26, 2011 © Ulrich Theobald

-The jizhuanti 紀傳體 "biographic-thematic type" is a literary type in Chinese historiography in which history is dealt with in biographies and thematic treatises.
-The standard histories written in this historiographic type are the official dynastic histories (zhengshi 正史), but there are also other histories - mainly dynastic histories - written in this type of history.
+The jizhuanti 紀傳體 "biographic-thematic type" is a literary genre in Chinese historiography, where history is presented through biographies and thematic treatises.
+The standard histories written in this historiographic type are the official dynastic histories (zhengshi 正史), but there are also other histories, mainly dynastic histories, written in this type of history.
 There are three types of biographies and two types of treatises, namely:

-benji 本紀 (short: ji 紀), "imperial annaly-biographies" of emperors
+benji 本紀 (short: ji 紀), "imperial annals-biographies" of emperors

 shijia 世家, biographies of the houses of the regional rulers and of eminent persons